 Next TU Science Café to focus on STEM

-The next installment in Thomas University’s Science Café series will feature Dr. Jimmie Davis, Senior Software Systems Engineer with MITRE Corp., presenting “What Does STEM Mean to You?”
+The next installment in Thomas University’s Science Café series will feature Dr. Jimmie Davis, Chair of STEMflorida Inc. and Lead Systems Engineer with MITRE Corp., along with educator Michael Singletary presenting “What Does STEM Mean to You?”
 The discussion will begin at 6:30 p.m.
-Tuesday, Nov.
-24, in the Flowers Foods Executive Classroom inside Smith-Bonvillian Hall on TU’s Main Campus.
+Tuesday, March 29, in the Flowers Foods Executive Classroom inside Smith-Bonvillian Hall on TU’s Main Campus.

 Guests are invited to a reception before the conversation at 6 p.m. in the lobby of Smith-Bonvillian Hall.
 The Science Café will begin at 6:30 p.m.
 There is no admission charge, and the event is open to the public.

 For more information, contact April Penton at firstname.lastname@example.org.